mblarsen/vue-browser-acl/README.md

 }
 ```

-Limitation: Unlike with the directive and the helper you will not have access to class instances.
-E.g you
+Limitation: Unlike with the directive and the helper you will not have access
-cannot use a `can: 'delete post'` as this assumes you have a Post instance already.
+to class instances.
+E.g you cannot use a `can: 'delete post'` as this assumes

-Optionally you have the option to specify a callback:
+you have a Post instance already.

+`role` is a synonym for `can`.
+So if you have rules that are more role-like you
+can use this instead.
+E.g. `role: 'admin'`.

+Async evaluation is possible providing a callback that returns a promise like
+this:

 ```javascript
 {